Vishal-46/Vishal-46/README.md

 # 👋 **Hey, I'm Vishal!**

 Welcome to my GitHub!
-I’m an **aspiring game developer** and **technology innovator** passionate about creating engaging and immersive experiences. 🚀
+I’m an **Aspiring game developer** and **technology innovator** passionate about creating engaging and immersive experiences. 🚀

 I’m on a journey to **learn**, **create**, and **push boundaries** by experimenting with new technologies and tools.
 My ultimate goal is to bring my ideas to life through **game development**, **AI**, and **software solutions** that impact people’s lives.